Current Status

 The establishment of complaints procedures can take different forms, as these enterprises show (German video with English subtitles):

 The Act on Corporate Due Diligence Obligations in Supply Chains requires enterprises that are subject to the Act to issue a policy statement on their human rights strategy.
 The statement must identify the environment-related and human rights-related risks identified and given priority in relation to the enterprise within the risk analysis.
-On this basis, any preventive and remedial measures derived from this must be described.
+On this basis, preventive and remedial measures must be derived and complaint mechanisms must be described.
 The expectations placed on the enterprise’s own employees and suppliers in the supply chain must also be addressed.
-The policy statement must be approved by senior management.
+The policy statement must be approved by senior management and published.

 Take a look at how a policy statement is implemented in practice (German video with English subtitles):